pmelsted/bifrost/README.md

 brew install cmake zlib
 ```
 * **Windows**:
 Bifrost does not run natively on Windows but you can install the [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/linux/install) and run it from there.
-Bifrost will not be nearly as fast on WSL as it is on a native Linux or MacOS installation.
+Bifrost will be slower on WSL compare to a native Linux installation.
 From the WSL:
 ```
 sudo apt-get install build-essential cmake zlib1g-dev
 ```